xraypy/xraylarch/doc/xafs/feffit.rst

       2. ``params``: This will be identical to the input parameter group.

-      3. a ``fit`` object, which points to the low-level fit.
+      3. ``fit``: an object which points to the low-level fit.

-    In addition, the output statistics listed below in :ref:`Table of Feffit Output Statistics <xafs-feffit_stats_table>`.
-    will be written the ``paramgroup`` group.
+    In addition, the output statistics listed below in :ref:`Table of Feffit Output Statistics <xafs-feffit_stats_table>`.  will be written the ``paramgroup`` group.
 Since each varied and constrained parameter will also have best-values and estimated uncertainties, this allows the parameter group to be considered the principle group for a particular fit -- it holds the variable parameters and statistical results needed